 Pursuing a Claim

 Experiencing a dog bite is a traumatic event.
 Going through a dog bite injury claim involving a stray proves to be far more difficult.
-As your injuries heal, find out who should have been responsible for the dog, including an owner, entity like Animal Control or a shelter.
-As you go through these steps, be sure to contact the lawyers at Trantolo & Trantolo involved.
+As your injuries heal, find out who should have been responsible for the dog, including an owner, entity like Animal Control, or a shelter.
+As you go through these steps, be sure to contact a Connecticut dog bite lawyer at Trantolo & Trantolo.
 To learn more, reach out to our team today.